Adiosa21/sarah-vue-mysql/README.md

-# group-2-vue-mysql
+# sarah-vue-mysql
-This is group 2 internship  work, we are building APIs ,its me Sarah and Olivia
+This is my repo for count API